mafintosh/blecat/README.md

 On one machine with bluetooth enabled run

 ```
-echo hello world | bluecat
+echo hello world | blecat
 ```

 And on another one with bluetooth enabled

 ```
-bluecat
+blecat
 ```

 The second machine should now print out `hello world`.

 ## Transfer files

-You can also transfer files using bluecat
+You can also transfer files using blecat

 To share a file from a machine do

 ```
-bluecat < myfile.txt
+blecat < myfile.txt
 ```

 To receive it on another

 ```
-bluecat > myfile.txt
+blecat > myfile.txt
 ```

 ## License